wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

     echo "0" > /proc/sys/net/ipv4/ip_forward

-We get the next two alerts, one of them states that this check has changed its result and the other one summarizes this last process.
+We get the two alerts, one of them states that this check has changed its result and the other one summarizes this last process.
-Notice that now we have 40 passed checks and 8 failed.
+Notice that now we have 40 ``passed`` checks and 8 ``failed``.

 .. code-block:: none